Skip to content

 Every time you run install it will by default seek out the latest version, it will not remove any other versions.
 All versions are symlinked with the suffix @version this means you can have multiple versions installed at the same time.

-It also means you can call any version any time using the @version syntax or if you are using something like direnv you can set aliases in your .envrc file for specific versions.
+It also means you can call any version any time using the @version syntax, and then you can always use aliases to set specific versions when in specific folders.
+This is useful for tools like terraform.